 Jamus snatched his hat back from her and swatted her with it, replacing it on his head.
 Mahria stuck her tongue out at him, then looked down at her freshly cleaned robe and laughed.
-Without warning, she laid an arm around Rain’s back, giving him a side-on hug of thanks before jostling him around playfully and releasing him.
+Without warning, she laid an arm around Rain’s back, giving him a side-on hug before jostling him around playfully and releasing him.
 Rain looked at her, awkwardly smiling.

 Damn it, I’m not good with girls.

 “You’re welcome,” he said, trying to keep his face from turning red.

 Jamus saved him, saying something to Mahria which caused her face to light up.
 He was pointing to a large rock on the left side of the road ahead of them.

 Mahria grinned and picked up her staff, pointing it at the rock as it moved by.
 She shouted a word and shot a white spike of some sort at the rock, missing by a comical margin.